tohyuting/tp/docs/DeveloperGuide.md

       Expected: No macros listed.
 Displayed message states that no macros are presently saved.

 1. _{ more test cases …​ }_

+### Undo a command
+1. undo command format: `undo`

+    1. Test case: The `clear` command was executed. <br>
+        Expected: The data removed will be restored.

+    1. Test case: No data is changed. <br>
+        Expected: The data will not change.
+Displayed messages states that no earlier version of CLI-nic data to restore.

+### Redo a command
+1. Redo command format: `redo`

+    1. Test case: The `clear` command was executed first, followed by an `undo` command <br>
+        Expected: The data removed will be restored will .

+    1. Test case: Only the `clear` command was executed. <br>
+        Expected: The data will not change.
+Displayed messages states that CLI-nic data do not have a later version.

 ### Saving data